12 of Seattle's best beaches

 Best beach to relax with locals

-Slow down a couple of notches on a weekend summer’s afternoon on Alki Beach.
+Slow down on a weekend summer afternoon and take it easy on Alki Beach.
 Stretching from Duwamish Head to the Alki Point Lighthouse, a 2.5-mile paved span parallel to the beach is a magnet for rollerbladers, cyclists and skateboarders.
 When the sun’s out, Alki Beach and its adjacent promenade become Seattle’s communal backyard – and a fabulous spot to hunker down with a beer and enjoy people-watching.
 You can enjoy a view of the water from plenty of nearby eateries and breweries.

-Planning tip: To streamline your day out, make like a local and opt for the West Seattle Water Taxi from its dock near the Seattle Ferry Terminal downtown – and skip the hassle of parking.
+Planning tip: To streamline your day out, follow the locals and opt for the West Seattle Water Taxi from the dock near the Seattle Ferry Terminal downtown, and skip the hassle of finding car parking.

 Best beach for sunbathing